Print

 A structured list like this [a,b,c,...] is called an array (see also here).

-We call a structure like {"a": "b"} an object with a JSON key and a JSON value (more precisely: a JSON Object Literal), see also here).
+We call a structure like {"a": "b"} an object with a JSON key and a JSON value (more precisely: a JSON Object Literal), also here).

 Free JCI Plugin: working with Objects and Arrays

-With the PRO JCI Plugin and its twig parser you don’t have to handle the details of objects and arrays.
+With the PRO JCI Plugin and its twig parser, you don’t have to handle the details of objects and arrays.
 You can focus on the data there.

 The Free JCI Plugin requires different code for objects and arrays.